David A. Cushman logo

 The creation of this index also provides me with a place that I can lodge some additional photographs that have not been included in the various previous year's reports.

-The links at left are roughly in date order of when they were first written, most of the photos are attributed to those that took them, but if I have missed any, please tell me by Email and I will correct the matter.
+The links at left include some that are not on the "A-Z Bee Index" text links and for tidiness have been rearranged.
+Most of the photos are attributed to those who took them, but if I have missed any, please tell me by Email and I will correct the matter.
 The 2002 programme was assemble retrospectively from file fragments found in Internet archives.
 The 2004 programme was also retrospectively put together, using a file from the original irishbeekeeping.ie web site that I had saved on my computer.

 The outside of the yew walk is visible in many of the existing pictures, this one by Chris Slade shows what it is like from the inside.

 Although the Gormanston course is a beekeeping summer school, there is plenty for non beekeepers to do.
-There is a wide range of facilities in the College which are available free of charge to the families of those attending the Summer School, including a well appointed swimming Pool, squash courts, handball and tennis, a private 9 hole golf course.
-There is also a running track, but recently this has fallen into disrepair...
+There is a wide range of facilities in the College which are available free of charge to the families of those attending the Summer School, including a well appointed swimming pool, squash courts, handball and tennis and a private 9 hole golf course.
+There is also a running track, but recently this has fallen into disrepair.
 There are many acres of parkland available to walk in and enjoy.

 Gormanston beach is about a mile from the college and I understand that there are fishing facilities for those that wish to pursue the sport of angling.